Mithgol/simteconf/README.md

 # Using simteconf

 Require the installed module and use it to read your configuration.

-Continuing the first of the examples given above,
+For example (and continuing the first of the examples given above),

 ```js
 var simteconf = require('simteconf');